I7-Examples/Bronze/docs/source.txt

 Rule for writing a paragraph about something in the Black Gallery:
 	now the player is mentioned; now the rows are mentioned;
 	now the surroundings are mentioned;
-	if the Black Gallery contains at least six unmentioned things, say "There's [a random unmentioned thing in the Gallery in full] and [a random unmentioned thing in the Gallery in full]; [a random unmentioned thing in the Gallery], [a random unmentioned thing in the Gallery], [a random unmentioned thing in the Gallery]; [list of unmentioned things in the Gallery].";
+	if the Black Gallery contains at least six unmentioned things, say "There's [a random unmentioned thing in the Gallery in full] and [a random unmentioned thing in the Gallery in full]; [a random unmentioned thing in the Gallery], [a random unmentioned thing in the Gallery], [a random unmentioned thing in the Gallery]; [a list of unmentioned things in the Gallery].";
 	otherwise say "[The rows] have been thinned down to [the list of unmentioned things in the Gallery], thanks to your diligent action."

 To say (item - a thing) in full: